gallingern/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 2.1%					| Speed limit (60km/h)							|
 | 1.2%					| Speed limit (80km/h)							|
 | 0.1%					| Speed limit (120km/h)							|

+Certainty: 79%

+This one is correct and the model is fairly sure, though the next 4 guesses are all signs that are very dissimilar.

 Image 3: Bumpy road 100%